-(i) The Committee met on 26 April 2013 after the close of the financial year ended 31 December 2012 to review the size and composition of the Board as well as to assess the effectiveness and performance of the Board, the Directors and the Board Committees.
+The Committee met on 30 April 2014 after the financial year ended 31 December 2013 to review the size and composition of the Board as well as to assess the effectiveness and performance of the Board, the Directors and the Board Committees.
 During the said meeting, the Committee also determined which directors would stand for re-election at the Company's forthcoming Annual General Meeting.

-In accordance with MCCG 2012, the Committee had at the said meeting assisted the Board to assess the independence of the Independent Directors of the Company for endorsement by the Board.
+In accordance with MCCG 2012, the Committee had at the said meeting assessed the independence of the Independent Directors of the Company for endorsement by the Board.
 It was noted that none of the Independent Directors of the Company had exceeded the prescribed nine (9) years term limit at the date of assessment.